 Meet the Horticulture Staff

-Joshua Berry moved from Indiana to join the Gardens staff this spring.
+Joshua Berry moved from Indiana to join the Gardens staff.
 Gardening has been an interest of Joshua’s since childhood when he would help his grandparents with their vegetable garden.
 He received a bachelor of science degree in public horticulture from Purdue University.
 Joshua has interned with several public gardens across the nation including: Smithsonian Institute’s museum gardens; Missouri Botanical Garden; the historic Winterthur estate (Delaware); and the formal gardens of Filoli (Woodside, California).
 Joshua’s experiences in public gardening have given him a great interest in plant record systems and pruning methods.
 Joshua enjoys being able to always hear running water anywhere on the grounds from the many water features, especially the hottest days.